The Business Finance Guide

 The Business Finance Guide draws on the considerable expertise of its many contributors, who together represent more than a million members in businesses, finance providers and advisory firms and organisations.

 With thousands of British start-ups and SMEs turning to online platforms to raise finance, a coalition of major UK business organisations have launched a new digital guide on different sources of investment and professional advice.
-Led by the ICAEW Corporate Finance Faculty and the British Business Bank, 23 bodies have contributed to the new Business Finance Guide – a journey from start-up to growth.
+Led by the ICAEW Corporate Finance Faculty and the British Business Bank, more than 20 bodies have contributed to the new Business Finance Guide – a journey from start-up to growth.
 They aim to reach the inbox of one million businesses of all sizes in the UK.

 The new Business Finance Guide builds on the success of a 2014 version that reached three quarters of a million companies, entrepreneurs, investors and advisers.